ulymarins/managers-readme/README.md

 * I get VERY happy when people around me suggest things to improve something IN our teamS/company/apps/apis/etc.
 * I get REALLY upset with complains without suggestions/actions.
 For real.

-Feel free to ask me to change/add something that you may think its useful for other direct reports..
+Feel free to ask me to change/add something that you may think its useful for other direct reports.